Attila Fiola: International career

 On 1 June 2021, he was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.
-On 19 June 2021, Fiola scored against France in Hungary's second group-stage game; the game finished 1–1.
+He started all three of the team's Group F matches at left wing-back, scoring the opening goal of a 1–1 draw with France on 19 June.
 His goal celebration also gained instant fame as he leaped over a barrier into a media section and wildly banged on the desk of a reporter visibly frightening her.
 He later apologized and explained that he saw her looking downwards and thought that she was on her phone and wanted to bring her attention to that they had just scored.